arbeiter/MeinVorstellungsgespr-ch/README.md

 ## Arrays
 - [ ] Given a collection of intervals, merge all overlapping intervals.
 - [ ] PrintArrayInSpiral
+- [ ] Find the longest common prefix from a bunch of strings

 ## Graphs
 - [ ] Topo sort